DO-254 Introduction

 These templates and checklists also help in getting organizations to the goal of higher SEI CMM/CMMI ratings (preferably Level 3 – 4+).
 Usage of AFuzion process templates and checklists are intended to maximize the probability of project success and quality.

 Further, AFuzion can customize and tailor these processes by the appropriate amount as an outflow of the gap analysis process, upon request as part of the optional first draft delivery.
-If there are items in the checklists that are not applicable to your program, they could simple be answered with “N/A”.
-It is also recommended that the checklists be placed under your project’s configuration management (CM) system to ensure checklist integrity.
+If there are items in the checklists that are not applicable to your program, they could simply be answered with “N/A.” It is also recommended that the checklists be placed under your project’s configuration management (CM) system to ensure checklist integrity.

 Independent reviews are always preferable to reviews done by the developer.
 It should be noted that the checklists should be widely distributed to all personnel developing any avionics lifecycle item, prior to that person beginning such initiation.
 Thus, the checklist serves as a “report card” whereby the originator’s success is measured.
 When the originator understands what the independent verification reviewer will be evaluating the related hardware artifact for, the originator will more productively attain checklist compliance during development of that artifact.
 This applies to requirements, design, implementation, test, etc. The level of “independence for verification” required by DO-178C and DO-254 varies according to Design Assurance level (Level A through E).